Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Formaldehyde

 Formaldehyde

 The toxicological significance of formaldehyde arises from its high reactivity with biological molecules.
-It reacts with proteins and nucleic acids, leading to denaturation and cross-linking – a process used in pathology for tissue preservation, but which has harmful effects in living organisms.
-The International Agency for Research on Cancer (IARC) has classified formaldehyde as carcinogenic to humans, particularly affecting the nasal mucosa.
+It reacts with proteins and nucleic acids, leading to denaturation and cross-linking – a process used in pathology for tissue preservation, but which has harmful effects on living organisms.
+The International Agency for Research on Cancer (IARC) has classified formaldehyde as carcinogenic to humans, with the nasal mucous membrane being particularly affected.
 These findings are also important for veterinary toxicology.

-In dogs and cats, formaldehyde can be absorbed via both the respiratory and gastrointestinal tracts.
-Absorption begins as early as the mucous membranes of the oral cavity and continues in the gastrointestinal tract.
-When inhaled, formaldehyde is absorbed through the nasal mucosa, trachea, and bronchi, which can lead to local irritation and systemic effects.
+In dogs and cats, formaldehyde can be absorbed both via the respiratory tract and the gastrointestinal tract.
+Absorption begins already at the mucous membranes of the oral cavity and continues in the gastrointestinal tract.
+Upon inhalation, formaldehyde is absorbed via the nasal mucous membrane, trachea, and bronchi, which can lead to local irritation and systemic effects.

 The most important facts at a glance